The Brochure in the Link below describes the purpose, history, procedure of the Competition in a recent year.

 Residential areas should be provided for all population on the same village site.
 The density of the village population in 1948 was calculated for 240 typical villages as follows:

 ||number of villages surveyed

 It is clear that the average density for most villages is about 40 persons/dunum (40 per 1000 sq.m.), as it was pre-1948, except in coastal area like Acre and Haifa Districts where the respective densities rose to 250 persons/dunum.

-Accommodating present population, which increased nine fold (at 2008) since 1948, produces higher densities, which may mean a high-rise development solution.
-It is essential to rebuild on the same village site, with the necessary urban extension of built up area and without gross reduction in the agricultural fields or encroachment on historical features of the site.
+Accommodating present population, which increased ten fold (at 2010) since 1948, produces higher densities, which may mean a high-rise development solution.
+It is essential to rebuild on the same village site, with the necessary urban extension of built-up area and without gross reduction in the agricultural fields or encroachment on historical features of the site.
 The number of people who will use the village as their permanent year round home will vary according to their employment but they must all have potential residency.

 In pre 1948 there was a one or two room primary school in the village.
 Now literacy among Palestinians is near 100% for both sexes.
 Today, every village boasts of hundreds of university graduates and dozens of post-graduates.
 This trend must be carefully considered in the Competition design.
 There should be several kindergartens, primary schools and a number of high schools.
 Vocational schools are encouraged to accommodate students who will serve the industry in the village without leaving their place of residence.